google/page-alloc-bench/README.md

 You can pass `--output-path`, data measured by the workload will be written there as JSON.
 This currently only has one field:

-- `memory_available_bytes`: This workload attempts to allocate as much memory as possible from userspace.
+- `idle_available_bytes`: This workload attempts to allocate as much memory as possible from userspace.
 It then does this again while simultaneously allocating then freeing kernel pages on all CPUs.
 This metric reports how much it was able to allocate the second time.
 You don't want this number to go down.
+The allocation is repeated, this field has one item for each iteration.
+- `antagonized_available_bytes`: This is like `idle_available_bytes`, but it's
+  measured while an antagonistic kernel allocation workload runs in the background.